sdkwe/pywe-exception/README.rst

 ::

-    In [1]: from pywe_exception import WeChatException
+    In [1]: from pywe_exception import WeChatException, WeChatPayException

     In [2]: raise WeChatException({"errcode": 40125, "errmsg": "invalid appsecret, view more at http://t.cn/RAEkdVq hint: [MVpSma0994e544]"})
     ---------------------------------------------------------------------------